Arms Trade Charges Against Belarus: Speculations and Facts

 However, for younger visitors, this creates the opposite impression.
 They look for night life, cultural events and shopping, and this type of entertainment for young people Belarus cannot offer.
 Belarusians themselves prefer to go to neighbouring Lithuania, Poland or Ukraine for these purposes.

 Somewhat surprisingly to Belarusians, visitors from Russia often note and particularly like the absence of people from the Caucasus and Central Asia in Belarus.
 This category of migrants have flooded Russian cities in search of income and have become a crucial feature in Russian society, which often causes tension on nationalist grounds.

 The underdeveloped Belarusian state capitalism does not attract migrants on such a scale.
 Belarus, in the eyes of many Russians, remains “the last white Slavic country”.

 Post-Soviet Las Vegas

 In 2009, Russia introduced restrictions on the gambling industry.
-Apart from four special zones, the government ordered the closure of all gambling houses on Russian territory.
+Apart from four special zones, the government ordered the closure of all gambling houses on Russian territory allowing online websites like the Best UFC Betting Sites In Singapore 2021 to grow.
 The Belarusian authorities decided to exploit this important gap for enrichment and enhanced the development of their own gambling sector.